yannikmadeheim-del/pyFBS-nonlinear/docs/examples/05_SEMM.rst

                 modal_damping = 0.003,
                 frf_type = "accelerance")

-The numerical model must also be properly aranged.
-The first dimension represents the frequency depth, second the response points, and the third excitation points.
+As experimental, also the numerical model must be properly arranged.
+The first dimension represents the frequency depth, the second the response points, and the third excitation points.
-Additionaly, the frequency resolution of the numerical and experimental model has to be the same.
+Additionally, the frequency resolution of the numerical and experimental model has to be the same.

 The numerical model is not necessarily a square matrix, as it can also be rectangular.
-But the numerical model should contain all the DoFs from the experimental model.
+But the numerical model must contain at least all the DoFs contained in the experimental model.

 Application of SEMM
 *******************